What's the best road bike for a beginner? In this guide, we discuss some of the key features to look for in your first road bike.

 Q: What good payment plans and schemes are available for newbie cyclists?

 A: To keep things on a budget, Wiggle offers various payment options, such as Klarna and PayPal credit.

 Q: Realistically, how little could you spend and still get a decent new bike?

-SK: In recent years we have seen lots of technology filtering down from Pro rider bikes, the effect is that for £500 you can now buy a great entry level road bike with 18 gears and with a carbon fork.
-Much like a carbon frame, a carbon fork is not only lighter but provides confidence inspiring steering control, great shock absorbing qualities and smooths out some of our rough pot holed roads.
+Much like a carbon frame, a carbon fork is not only lighter, but provides confidence-inspiring steering control, great shock absorbing qualities, and smooths out some of our rough potholed roads.

-Q: What time of year is best for bike deals? (i.e buying the previous year's model etc)
+Q: What time of year is best for bike deals? (i.e. buying the previous year's model)

-SK: September is a great time of year to buy a bike, many brands will be getting ready to launch next year's models and you will start to see great deals on current year bikes coming online.
+A: September is a great time of year to buy a bike.
+Many brands will be getting ready to launch next year's models, and you will start to see great deals on current year bikes.